Microsoft-US-OCP-Conversational-AI/Intro-OCP-Internal/templates/README-template.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-# Permissions & Contributing
+## Permissions & Contributions

 There are two ways in which you can help update the content:

 * **Share Personal Public Repo:** \
-If you are an ad-hoc contributor to the project, but you would like to maintain the changes within your personal repos and contribute the changes, the best way to do it is:
+If you are an ad-hoc contributor to the project, but you would like to maintain the changes within your personal repos and contribute some changes, the best way to do it is:

   1. Fork from your personal repo into this project
-  2. Periodically, update the "us-ocp-ai" repo to sync with your linked repo.
+  2. Periodically, update the "\<country\>-ocp-\<sub-team\>" repo to sync with your linked repo.

-* **US-OCP-AI Original Repo:** \
+* **US-OCP-\<SUB-TEAM\> Original Repo:** \
-If you plan to create content that originates from within this organization, thus you can update the content semi-regularly or regularly, each US OCP AI internal team member is listed as project's Owners group.
+If you plan to create content that originates from within this organization, thus you can update the content semi-regularly or regularly, each US OCP \<SUB-TEAM\> internal team member is listed as project's Owners group.

 # Contribution Guidelines